City Academy places among the top 20% of public schools in Utah for:

 - Community Size Largest student body (number of students) (Top 20%)

-- City Academy's student population of 178 students has declined by 22% over five school years.
+City Academy's student population of 178 students has stayed relatively flat over five school years.

 |School Type||Charter School|